Rockaway Park Shuttle: 2000s to present

 In late May 2016, the MTA announced that the Rockaway Park Shuttle would be extended from Broad Channel to Rockaway Boulevard on weekends from mid-June until Labor Day 2016.
 This allowed passengers on both Lefferts Boulevard and Far Rockaway-bound trains to transfer to the shuttle, and for shuttle passengers to transfer to more frequent A train service at Rockaway Boulevard.
-The trains were also lengthened to eight cars instead of the usual four.
 This summer weekend extension was implemented again starting in 2017 between Memorial and Labor Days.
 However, the extension for 2018 ended on July 1 and was replaced by rerouted A trains to Rockaway Park due to construction on Hammels Wye.
 In 2019, the summer extension was reinstated for the whole season, while in 2020, the summer extension was reinstated in July.
 Since then, the seasonal extension has occurred on an annual basis.

 From April 9 to May 18, 2018, and again from July 2 to September 3, 2018, the shuttle ran between Rockaway Park–Beach 116th Street and Far Rockaway–Mott Avenue due to a planned two-phase program of flood mitigation work along the Hammels Wye.
+To allow for repairs on the South Channel Bridge, for 17 weeks starting on January 17, 2025, the Rockaway Park Shuttle ran fare free, using the same pattern; regular service resumed on May 19, 2025.